 Totoeurope is an online lottery service provider for EuroMillions, Bonolotto, Primitiva, El Gordo, and SuperEnalotto.
-They also offer betting forms for Quiniela, ElQuinigo, Toto, and TotoCalcio for football games.
+They also offer betting forms for football games for Quiniela, ElQuinigo, Toto, and TotoCalcio.
 With their lotteries, there doesn’t seem to be a minimum number of ticket lines a player has to purchase.
-Click on help, and a reasonably clear step by step instructions pops up.
+Click on help, and reasonably clear step-by-step instructions pop up.
 This part is clear.

 Let’s Get Things Clear at Totoeurope

 What isn’t clear is what you are buying into.
 Firstly, Totoeurope says it “operates as a lottery syndicate.”
 I guess in some ways all lottery providers do, but this seems to suggest a pooling of all the wins.
 Secondly, in most of their help instructions, they say “the amount of each prize is a result of the total amount allocated for prizes at this Round (Normally 50% of the total turnover this round divided equally for each prize) and the number of winners divided equally to each.”
 We received a clarification on this, and though it does mean Totoeurope pays out what are the officially listed winnings by each lottery, I still think they should rewrite this explanation as it is confusing.